rykerish/tangorin_scraper/README.md

-# Tangorin scraper for Anki flashcards
+# [Tangorin](https://tangorin.com/) scraper for Anki flashcards

 First of all, a quick disclaimer: this script doesn't actually create Anki flashcards.
-It create a `my_kanji.tsv` file which you can then import into Anki.
+It creates a `my_kanji.tsv` file which you can then import into Anki.

 You are free to modify and share the script as you wish (see [license](https://github.com/rykerish/tangorin_scraper/blob/main/LICENSE)).
 However, note that if you change it, the Anki template (`Template.apkg`) will probably not be valid anymore.